CFHS code : MG98

-William was the son of grocer Thomas and Elizabeth and was baptised in Cambridge on 21 June 1818.
+William was the son of grocer Thomas and Elizabeth (née Greaves) and was baptised in Cambridge on 21 June 1818.
 He married Anne Hallack on 2 September 1845 and the couple had at least three children: Anne (1857-1930), Henry (1853-1938) and Mary Elizabeth (1856-1896).
 They lived at 1 Butcher’s Row (1851/1861), 3 Trumpington Street (1871) and then Beech House, 3 Brookside (at least 1881 onwards).
-William was a tallow chandler when he and Anne married and was later a grocer, running a business called ‘Thomas Bond and Son’.
+William was a tallow chandler when he and Anne married and was later a grocer, running a business called ‘Thomas Bond and Son’ which he had inherited from his father.
 In 1866 he went into partnership with Alfred Bryan and the business became known as ‘Bond and Bryan’ and were ‘family grocers, tea dealers and provision merchants’.
 They had a store at 57 Sidney Street, opposite Sussex Street (1866).
 He also appears to have been in partnership with his brother in law, and their company was called ‘Messrs.
 Hallack and Bond’.

 In 1860 William stood as a candidate for Market ward on the council and the Cambridge Chronicle and Journal published a stinging critique of his candidacy: ‘the Liberals have selected as their candidate that precious piece of self-importance, William Bond….if perversity and obstinacy, combined with low Radicalism are the requisite qualifications of a town Councillor, the Liberals could not have made a better selection….Men of extreme views like William Bond the grocer are not in my opinion, the men to be trusted in the conduct of public business.
 Self-conceited, arbitrary and wilful men – no compromise men should never be trusted’.
 He did not win the seat at that attempt and lost by a narrow margin.
 He represented East Barnwell ward from 1862-1883, was a J.P. for twenty years and was made a town Alderman.
 From 1888 to 1901 he was a member of the newly formed County Council.
 He was a member of the Liberal Party and leader of the party in Cambridge.
 A presentation was made to him in December 1892 to recognise all his services to the town.